Skip to main content

 App.delete_dataset(dataset_id)

-Deletes a dataset by ID.
+Deletes a dataset for the user.

 Parameters: